Maintenance and Safety of Hybrid and Plug-In Electric Vehicles

 Manufacturers have not published pricing for replacement batteries, but if the battery does need to be replaced outside the warranty, it is expected to be a significant expense.
 However, battery prices are expected to decline as technology improves and production volumes increase.

-Electric drive vehicles undergo the same rigorous safety testing as conventional vehicles sold in the United States and must meet the Federal Motor Vehicle Safety Standards.
+Commercially available electric drive vehicles must meet the Federal Motor Vehicle Safety Standards and undergo the same rigorous safety testing as conventional vehicles sold in the United States.
 The exception is neighborhood electric vehicles, which are subject to less-stringent standards because they are typically limited to roadways specified by state and local regulations.

 HEVs, PHEVs, and EVs have high-voltage electrical systems that range from 100 to 600 volts.
 Their battery packs are encased in sealed shells and meet testing standards that subject batteries to conditions such as overcharge, vibration, extreme temperatures, short circuit, humidity, fire, collision, and water immersion.
 Manufacturers design these vehicles with insulated high-voltage lines and safety features that deactivate the electrical system when they detect a collision or short circuit.
 EVs tend to have a lower center of gravity than conventional vehicles, making them less likely to roll over.